guardian/ophan-sparklines/README.md

 Requires Node and [Cairo](http://cairographics.org/).

-For Cairo installation, see the dependencies part of [Wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) from the [node-canvas](https://github.com/LearnBoost/node-canvas) project.
+For Cairo installation, see the [Wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) from the [node-canvas](https://github.com/LearnBoost/node-canvas) project.

 Then: